Study of methods of resolved top quark reconstruction in semileptonic $t\bar{t}$ decay: Pseudotop algorithm studies

 In reality, however, more stringent unfolding tests are needed as the spectrum in data is not the same as in simulation.
 Different simulation samples lead to different migration matrices and efficiency corrections, which are thus model-dependent.
 Larger difference between spectra at the detector and parton level can lead to unfolding non-closure which needs to be treated as a systematics.

 The following tests are motivated by one of the dominant systematics uncertainties in real measurements which is often due to the choice of the $\ttbar$ generator to derive the corrections.
 A more realistic closure test was thus performed using the LO $\ttbar$ sample and unfolding it using the migration matrix derived from the NLO $\ttbar$ sample.
 The difference between the spectra at the LO and NLO is depicted in~Fig.~\ref{pst:study_parton_det_LO_NLO_diff}.
 The unfolding closure test without scaling to the full partonic phase space is shown in Fig.~\ref{pst:unf_study_parton_det_gensyst} while the full closure test, i.e. including the efficiency correction to the full partonic phase-space, is shown in~Fig.~\ref{pst:unf_study_parton_det_gensyst_eff}.
-Due to the fact that the efficiency derived using the NLO sample is about 15\% higher than that of the LO sample because of kinematics, the closure test was performed between normalized distributions and the number of degrees of freedom (ndf) was lowered by one.
-In both cases, a~more stable and slightly better performance in terms of the $\chi^2$ test can be observed for the case of the ``closest $m_t$'' option.
+Due to the fact that the efficiency derived using the NLO sample is about 3\% higher than that of the LO sample because of kinematics, the closure test was performed between normalized distributions and the number of degrees of freedom (ndf) was lowered by one.
+In both cases, a~comparable performance in terms of the $\chi^2$ test can be observed.